About Andrea

 So, what can you expect to see on this website?

-You will find a little bit of everything.
+You will find a little bit of everything on my Alaska Travel Blog.
 I’ve learned a lot about traveling and living my best life outdoors.

 I hike.
 I bike.
 I camp.
 I like to challenge myself to try new things and put myself out there.

-Most of what you see is about Alaska (the place I call home).
+Most of what you see on my website is about Alaska (the place where I grew up).
 You’ll find everything from national park guides to my favorite ice cream shop.

 But, I love getting off the beaten path, especially in other countries.
 I enjoy slow travel, road trips, and making friends with locals.